DR. G. WRIGHT DOYLE | FOUNDER & DIRECTOR

 In 2015, they moved to Texas in order to be nearer family.

 Wright has preached in Chinese churches and taught in Chinese seminaries in North America, Taiwan, and England.
-He now focuses on writing and on mentoring younger Chinese church leaders and Americans with a burden to serve God among the Chinese.
-He also leads a weekly sermon discussion group in Mandarin for Chinese who attend their church and a monthly Bible study for Christians working in a local Chinese restaurant.
+He now focuses on prayer, writing, and mentoring younger Chinese church leaders and Americans with a burden to serve God among the Chinese.
+He also leads a fortnightly Bible study for Christians working in a local Chinese restaurant.

-He has also written and edited a number of books, including: Reaching Chinese Worldwide; China: Ancient Culture, Modern Society; Wise Man from the EAst: Lit-sen Chang; Builders of the Chinese Church; Christianity in America: Triumph and Tragedy; Carl Henry: Theologian for All Seasons; Worship and Wisdom: Meditations on Psalms and Proverbs; Christ the King: Meditations on Matthew's Gospel; The Lord's Healing Words; and Jesus: The Complete Man.
+He has also written and edited a number of books, including: The Good, the Bad, and the Beautiful: A Handbook to Marriage; Reaching Chinese Worldwide; China: Ancient Culture, Modern Society; Wise Man from the EAst: Lit-sen Chang; Builders of the Chinese Church; Christianity in America: Triumph and Tragedy; Carl Henry: Theologian for All Seasons; Worship and Wisdom: Meditations on Psalms and Proverbs; Christ the King: Meditations on Matthew's Gospel; The Lord's Healing Words; and Jesus: The Complete Man.

 He supervised the translation of A Greek-Chinese Lexicon of the New Testament and made an abridgment of the Chinese edition of Carl Henry's God, Revelation, and Authority.